7 Ways to Sleep Better

 Draw your curtains or open your blinds as soon as you wake up to let in natural light and help your body adjust.

 Try to be active during the day (whether that’s exercising, cleaning, cooking or working from home) to burn off energy and ease anxiety.
 Then relax and unwind in the evening, watching TV, having a bath or giving yourself a little pamper.

 Avoid working from your bed.
 And if you are finding it difficult to sleep, don’t force yourself to keep trying – leave the room for a while and try to relax elsewhere, listen to soothing music, read a bit, make a warm drink (but no caffeine!)

 Limit news & social scrolling

-If anxiety related to coronavirus is keeping you awake, try not to check the news too often and especially not before bed, and avoid discussing it too much.
-As always, don’t use electronic devices before bed and turn off your notifications – remember that communication is important during isolation, but scrolling through social media is not and might be contributing to your lack of sleep!
+If anxiety related to national or world events is keeping you awake, try not to check the news too often and especially not before bed, and avoid discussing it too much.
+As always, don’t use electronic devices before bed and turn off your notifications – remember that communication is important during difficult times, but scrolling through social media is not and might be contributing to your lack of sleep!